reservamos/ai-release-notes-action/README.md

 - Automatic generation of releases based on a specified version.
 - Populates release notes based on associated commits and pull requests.
 - Seamless integration with GitHub workflows.
+- Customizable settings for language and AI model selection.
+Language must be as "en", "es", "br".

 ## Use Case